javiorfo/nvim-springtime/README.md

 ## Troubleshooting and recommendations
 #### Springtime update recommendation
 This plugin will download all the Spring libraries names, Java versions and Spring Boot versions used at the time when building.
-There is no process to update this files daily, so to match always to [Spring Initializr](https://start.spring.io).
-You can do the following:
+There is no process to update these files daily, so to match always to [Spring Initializr](https://start.spring.io) you can do the following:
 - Execute the command `:SpringtimeUpdate` to update the aforementioned files every time you want.
 - Or delegates this updating process to the package manager.
-So the upgrade made every time this plugin is loaded.
+So the upgrade is made every time this plugin is loaded.
 Example in lazy.nvim:
 ```lua
 -- lazy.nvim
 config = {